 Now position your design on your t-shirt or really any fabric you decide to place it on.
 Don’t push down until you are 100% certain that is where you want it.

 Once you have pushed it into place.
 Place a thin piece of fabric over it.
 Turn your iron onto high heat, but NO STEAM!
 I repeat NO STEAM.
-There may have been a fail due to steam…just saying.
+There may have been a failure due to steam…just saying.

 Iron…Iron…and then Iron a little more.
 Applying pressure the entire time.
-Of course you could get one of these fancy Heat Presses, but I’m not that fancy yet.
+Of course, you could get one of these fancy Heat Presses, but I’m not that fancy yet.

 No carefully peel up the plastic cover.
 If your design lifts…just put that plastic back down, cover it with fabric and iron some more.

 When you are done you will have a fabulous t-shirt that is washer & dryer safe!
 Score!
 You just learned how to make custom shirts!

-This Cute Chick approves!
+This Cute Chick approves of her custom shirt!